-The research project is funded by AHRC under the UKRI COVID-19 Rapid Response funding scheme.
+The Essex Autonomy Project has been investigating the impact of the Covid-19 pandemic on respect for human rights in care homes.
+This research project is funded by AHRC under the UKRI COVID-19 Rapid Response funding scheme.

 The research team consists of Prof. Wayne Martin, Prof. Sabine Michalowski, Dr. Margot Kuylen, Dr. Vivek Bhatt, and Dr. Aaron Wyllie.